 - No impressions

-Dental crowns are best suited for severely damaged and weakened teeth, though they can be used for minor damage as well.
+are best suited for severely damaged and weakened teeth, though they can be used for minor damage as well.
 In cases where the tooth has a lot of damage, a dental filling would not be enough to properly restore the tooth.
 Instead, a crown would be used for the job.
-Dental crowns are caps that cover decayed or cracked teeth.
-They protect the tooth from experiencing any further damage and sensitivity.
-When it comes to durability, take the cake over fillings.
-Because of this and the need for impressions, crowns tend to be more expensive than fillings.

-Dental fillings are meant for teeth that have minor decay or damage.
-So if you only have a small cavity or chip in your tooth, dental procedure, a dental hygienist will drill to remove any decayed tooth matter and will then fill in the tooth with dental amalgam or composite resin.
-Unlike crowns, tooth colored fillings only take one visit to complete.
-And because the process is not as involved, the cost of fillings is significantly less than that of crowns.would make the most sense.
-You can, however, still get a crown if you’d like, but the downside is the higher cost.
-During the
+During the procedure, one of our dentists will drill to remove any decayed tooth matter and then fill in the tooth with composite resin.
+Unlike crowns, fillings only take one visit to complete.
+Since the process is not as involved, the cost of composite fillings is also significantly less than that of dental crowns.

 Since composite fillings are less expensive and invasive, you may assume that they’re always the better choice.
 Yet, it really depends on the condition of your tooth.
 If your tooth has been weakened by injury or decay, adding a filling won’t restore its strength.
 Instead, a large filling will make the tooth more vulnerable to cracking.
 In this situation, you would need a dental crown to cover the entire visible portion of your tooth above the gum line.